nymea/nymea-docs/docs/plugins/plugin-json.md

 ### Actions

 Optionally, a thing can have actions defined as `actionTypes`.
-For more details on how actions work, see [Basic concepts](basic-concepts#thing-actions).
+For more details on how actions work, see [this page](events-actions-states#thing-actions).

 Actions are defined as `actionTypes` and follow this structure: